JS80P

 Echo

-The Echo effect repeats the input signal with a delay, optionally reversed, with various levels of filtering and distortion, and with side-chain compression.
+The Echo effect repeats the input signal with a delay, optionally reversed, with various levels of filtering and distortion, and with side-chain compression or expansion (gate).

 The effect is built around two sequentially connected delay lines; the output of the second second one is fed back into the first one.